kevinjameshunt/Digital-Glasses/README.md

 [![Video of the app in action](https://img.youtube.com/vi/xJJuWGkk544/0.jpg)](http://www.youtube.com/watch?v=xJJuWGkk544)

+NOTE: Pebble is no long accepting whitelisting requests for new companion apps for iOS, so the version of this app in the app store does not support pebble.
+However, all the source code required to compile and run this app and the Pebble app are include if anyone wants it for personal use.

 Features
 ========
 * Use the Magnifier mode to zoom and enlarge text and everyday objects.
 You can also increase/decrease brightness, color saturation, contrast, and activate/deactivate the flashlight on the phone for increased visibility.